-business factors in valuing employee's work contribution
+business factors in valuing employee's work contribution14

-COMPENSATION EQUITY SCALE
+COMPENSATION-EQUITY SCALE

-To compensate means to equalize or balance what is given with what is given back; it is a counterbalance.
+To compensate means to equalize or balance what is given with what is given back; the two sides counterbalance.

-For compensation value to equal work value and balance the scale for an individual employee and between employees, all factors need to be included in the weighing with the correct valuation ( $C_1a+C_2b...=W_1c+W_2d...$ ), and be free of bias and discrimination.
+For compensation value to equal work value and balance the scale for an individual employee and between employees, all factors need to be included in the weighing with the correct valuation and be free of bias and discrimination.